Cuban Adventures is a member of the following organisations...

 Big Planet Adventures and its tours in Cuba, have been approved by ResponsibleTravel.com as an organisation that actively practices the principles of responsible travel in all of its activities.
 Responsible Travel aims to help re-invent the tourism industry for the long-term benefit of local people, the environment, tourists and the tourism industry.
 The entire premise of its business is to market and distribute more responsible holidays, thereby creating more jobs for local people, greater income for local people and increased benefits for conservation, whilst at the same time minimising negative impacts on local environments and cultures.

 The International Ecotourism Society

-We are a member of the International Ecotourism Society (TIES), which is a non-profit organization dedicated to promoting ecotourism.
-It is a global network of ecotourism travelers, professionals and organizations, making tourism a tool for conservation, protection of bio-cultural diversity, and sustainable community development.
+We are a member of the International Ecotourism Society (TIES), which is a non-profit organisation dedicated to promoting ecotourism.
+It is a global network of ecotourism travellers, professionals and organisations, making tourism a tool for conservation, protection of bio-cultural diversity, and sustainable community development.
 TIES' mission is to Engage, Empower and Inspire us all.

-You can visit the TIES website (www.ecotourism.org) to become a traveler member.
+You can visit the TIES website (www.ecotourism.org) to become a traveller member.

-We are a member of TAP, whose goal is to get travelers considering the option to clean their own water while traveling, avoiding the disposal of billions of plastic water bottles around the world each year.
+We are a member of TAP, whose goal is to get travellers considering the option to clean their own water while travelling, avoiding the disposal of billions of plastic water bottles around the world each year.